Bentleigh, Victoria: Public Transport

 Bentleigh has two railway stations, Bentleigh and Patterson; the former is the end of Zone 1 on the Frankston line.

 The level crossing at Bentleigh railway station was upgraded in 2006 at a cost of A$1.2 million and included sirens as well as bells, red man lights, 'Another Train is Coming' lights and latches on the emergency exit.
 This was after several fatal accidents at the crossing involving pedestrians.

 In 2016, the level crossing was upgraded once again as part of the 'Level Crossing Removal Project' initiative.
 Boom gates no longer occupy the road crossing, as the tracks have been modified to pass underneath.
 The station has been upgraded to a more modern look.

 Bentleigh is also serviced by two bus services.
 The 703 is a SmartBus service which runs from Middle Brighton to Blackburn through Bentleigh's main shopping strip Centre Road.
 The 701 service starts from Bentleigh railway station and terminates at Oakleigh railway station.
 As part of the State Government's $10.5 billion transport plan the 701 service has been upgraded and the operating hours expanded to run seven-days-a-week for the first time.

+Sport

+The Bentleigh Football Netball Club competes in the Southern Football Netball League (SFNL) and is based at Bentleigh Hodgson Reserve.
+The Metropolitan Amateur Football Association (MAFA) B Section grand final was played at the Bentleigh football ground in 1930.